Sie sind hier: Dr. O'Niel Som Verlag Homepage : Automatische Sprachübersetzung

 x = ADV------

-Each lexicon line contains a word entry as source language, grammar string, target language, each separated by a blank:
+Each lexicon line contains a word entry as source language, grammar string, target language, each separated by a

 ñoqa SN1---PN1 I